Teacher Education Program

 How long is the Program?

-The Program is eleven months, beginning in the third week of June and finishing the following May.
+The Program is eleven months, beginning in the second week of June and finishing the following May.

 How much time do candidates spend in schools?

-Candidates accepted for the 2013-2014 academic year will teach for six weeks in the Cambridge-Harvard Summer Academy.
+Candidates accepted for the 2014-2015 academic year will teach for five weeks in the Cambridge-Harvard Summer Academy.
 During the fall and spring terms, candidates will attend their assigned school sites an average of two days a week in the fall and then five days a week in the spring.

 What kind of support will I have at my school site?